feec-seminar-comp-eng/feec-seminar-comp-eng.github.io/content/homepage/about/index.md

 [IA382](https://www.cpg.feec.unicamp.br/cpg/lista/caderno_horario_show.php?id=1888) is a 02 credits online graduate seminar class offered by the School of Electrical and Computer Engineering ([FEEC](https://www.fee.unicamp.br/)) at the University of Campinas ([UNICAMP](https://www.unicamp.br/)), to discuss state-of-art topics in the broad field of Computer Engineering.

-Consider joining the [IA382 Seminar Mailing list](https://groups.google.com/g/ia382-feec-unicamp/) and add the seminar schedule to your Agenda ([Google Calendar](https://calendar.google.com/calendar/embed?src=c_bd56c44a65b9dae27fe531b2b5c684a6c8fdf8a410edb595be2709bc16e55942%40group.calendar.google.com&ctz=America%2FSao_Paulo
+Consider joining the [IA382 Seminar Mailing list](https://groups.google.com/g/ia382-feec-unicamp/) and add the seminar schedule to your Agenda: [Google Calendar](https://calendar.google.com/calendar/embed?src=c_bd56c44a65b9dae27fe531b2b5c684a6c8fdf8a410edb595be2709bc16e55942%40group.calendar.google.com&ctz=America%2FSao_Paulo
 ), [iCal](https://calendar.google.com/calendar/ical/c_bd56c44a65b9dae27fe531b2b5c684a6c8fdf8a410edb595be2709bc16e55942%40group.calendar.google.com/public/basic.ics).

-The seminar is open to participation and streamed online through the [Youtube channel of FEEC](https://www.youtube.com/channel/UChptcdqmzNLQ8Oe03DEjIDQ).
+The seminar is open to participation and streamed online through the [YouTube channel of FEEC](https://www.youtube.com/channel/UChptcdqmzNLQ8Oe03DEjIDQ).

 National and international experts from academia and industry expose students to top-tier talks and panel conversations.